kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 -->

 Yes.
-Individual `ResourceSlice` and `Pod` objects will have additional structured fields (`nodeAllocatableResources` and `nodeAllocatableResourceClaimStatuses`).
+Individual `ResourceSlice` and `Pod` objects will have additional structured fields (`nodeAllocatableResources` and `additionalNodeAllocatableResources`).
 However, because these fields are populated only for specialized workloads utilizing DRA node allocatable claims, the overall cluster-wide memory and etcd storage footprint increase is minimal.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?